How To Grow A Vegetable Garden

 Novice gardeners who want to experiment with self-sufficiency by growing a small vegetable plot can find the task genuinely daunting.
 Beginners quickly learn to appreciate the effort that more experienced counterparts put into raising greens for the local farmers’ market!

 The second step to growing vegetables is to know which type of soil is required.
-This step is slightly less critical than the sunlight requirement because soil can be amended to meet the plants’ needs.
+This step is slightly less critical than the sunlight requirement because you can amend soil to meet the plants’ needs.
 All vegetables will do well in loose, well-drained soil.
 Clay contains nutrients, but it drains too poorly for a healthy garden.
-Sand is poor in nutrients and drains too rapidly for healthy plant growth.
-Loam is ideal for growing a vegetable garden because it retains moisture and nutrients long enough for the plants’ roots to absorb them.
+Sand is deficient in nutrients and drains too rapidly for healthy plant growth.
+Loam is ideal for growing a vegetable garden because it retains moisture and nutrients long enough for its roots to absorb them.

 Source of Information on Beginning a Vegetable Garden